KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- OHG _brunno_, G _Brunnen_ \
 PIE: \*bʰreh₁u-r/n- \
 COGN: Gr. _φρέαρ_, -_ατος_ [n.] "well", Arm. _aɫbewr_, _aɫbiwr_, gen. _aɫber_ "fountain, spring" < \*bʰréh₁u-r, \*bʰrh₁u-n(t)-ós \
 An n-stem continuing a PIE heteroclitic nom. \*bʰréh₁u-r-, gen. \*bʰrh₁u-én-s / \*bʰrh₁u-n-ós.
 The second genitive is postulated on the basis of the PGmc. root \*brun-, which developed from \*bʰruh₁-n-ós by Dybo's law of pretonic shortening.
-The geminated root \*brunn- may have arisen by the generalization of the obi. stem \*brun- and the subsequent addition of a secondary n-suffix.
+The geminated root \*brunn- may have arisen by the generalization of the obl. stem \*brun- and the subsequent addition of a secondary n-suffix.
 See also [\*brewwan-](#brewwan). \
 REF: [EDPG]\: 80

 ### <a id="bruska">\*bruska- [m.] "shrub" (n)</a>